 - Built not just for needs of today but also for needs of tomorrow and in alignment with the evolution of technology trends, market trends, and changing customer needs and their behaviors.

-- Built with all essential attributes that will drive customer preferences towards the new product.
+- Built with all essential attributes and immaculate design that will drive customer preferences towards the new product.

-- Built through meticulous planning, impeccable execution, relentless attention to details, and zero-tolerance to mediocrity.
+- Built through meticulous planning, impeccable execution, maniacal attention to details, and zero-tolerance to mediocrity.

 This eBook is definitely not for Product Managers who are not willing to be on the left, right and center of new product development and who say that their role is to provide directions for the new product with hardly any intention to get their hands dirty.

-In this eBook, I touch upon every facet of new product development in addition to providing an overview of unique practices for building the new product like an integration of agile and waterfall methodology.
+In this eBook, I touch upon every facet of new product development in addition to providing an overview of unique practices that we followed for building our new product like the integration of agile and waterfall methodology.
 I sincerely appreciate any feedback.
 If I can be of any assistance for you, please do not hesitate to reach me at firstname.lastname@example.org

 The eBook is now accompanied by ‘Product ROI excel sheet’ that simplifies measuring ROI of the new product and building a financial summary.